sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 - **Adding a permission model**: Batch Changes currently only supports the site-admin and user roles.
 While finer-grained permissions will likely be needed to reach broad adoption in large companies, we are prioritizing building a product that supports [Enterprise scale](#enterprise-scale) before adding to the permission model.
 When Server-side Batch Changes is in beta and the user experience at a very large-scale allows for broad adoption, we can reconsider adding more complex permissions and control over who uses Batch Changes.

+- **Bitbucket cloud**: Batch Changes currently supports Bitbucket server, but not Bitbucket cloud.
+We plan to add bitbucket Cloud ([#24199](https://github.com/sourcegraph/sourcegraph/issues/24199)) in the future as it would increase our addressable market and is requested by some customers and prospects.
+We are not prioritizing it this quarter, because we focus on making Batch Changes great at [Enterprise scale](#enterprise-scale) before increasing our addressable market.

 - Education material about code change tools.
 Helping our customers find and select a code change tool that suits their needs is a very common ask, and something we think could drive adoption.
 We don’t have bandwidth for this this quarter though.